 Build on your level of this competency through the following:

-- Utilize others to the benefit the task; without manipulation and in a way that is mutually acceptable.
+- Organize others to complete a task, without manipulation and in a way that is mutually acceptable.

 - Strategize and stand back in an attempt to see a wider view of the situation.